yatsukiko/SankakuScraperLoRA/readme.md

 # SankakuScraperLoRA

-This is a small Node.js application for scraping images from [https://chan.sankakucomplex.com](https://chan.sankakucomplex.com) using Octoparse and preparing a dataset for the LoRA model.
+This is a small Node.js application for scraping images from chan.sankakucomplex using Octoparse and preparing a dataset for the LoRA model.

 This tool extracts images and tags from search query then outputs them to `/dataset/{number of steps}_{name of dataset}` as numeric file names and .txt with tags in them.